docbgm2002/collatz-things/README.md

 * unify algebraic, probabilistic, and computational insights.

 It does **not** claim a proof of the Collatz conjecture.
-It attempts to presents a *structural explanation* of why the conjecture appears true.
+It attempts to present a *structural explanation* of why the conjecture appears true.
-The guy who wrote these can drink and supports Liverpool FC.

 ---